1363V4/le.guide/_posts/2026-05-26-paid_to_read.md

 the other article (about quitting cigs)
 should be called f*ck you.
-same with "adhd", just so i can take speed
+same with "adhd", i'll dope so i can speed
-to fulfill your petty wants.
+to fulfill your petty wants?
-i wanna see you starve, bitch.
+i'd rather see you starve, bitch.